m7thon/tom/README.md

 1. Install the required dependencies
 2. Modify the Makefile.inc to set the correct compiler and paths to the dependencies
-3. run "make"
+3. run `make`
-4. run "make doc" to generate the documentation in the subdirectory doc/html
+4. run `make doc` to generate the documentation in the subdirectory doc/html

 Using the toolkit
 -----------------